huanglianghua/GlobalTrack/README.md

 # GlobalTrack

-Official implementation of our AAAI2020 paper: GlobalTrack: A Simple and Strong Baseline for Long-term Tracking. **The first tracker with NO cumulative errors.**
+Official implementation of our AAAI2020 paper: GlobalTrack: A Simple and Strong Baseline for Long-term Tracking.

 ![figure2](imgs/figure2.jpg)

-Extremely simple architecture, with **NO motion model, NO online learning, NO punishment on position or scale changes, NO scale smoothing and NO trajectory refinement**.
+Extremely simple architecture, with **NO motion model, NO online learning, NO punishment on position or scale changes, NO scale smoothing and NO trajectory refinement**, and thus **NO cumulative errors**.

 Outperforms [SPLT](https://github.com/iiau-tracker/SPLT) (ICCV19) on [TLP](https://amoudgl.github.io/tlp/) benchmark (avg. **13,529 frames** per video) by **OVER 11%** (absolute gain).